Skip Navigation

 Social work education at Edge Hill University is provided in collaboration with the Cheshire and Merseyside Social Work Teaching Partnership.
 The teaching partnership comprises of four universities, eight local authorities, two community NHS trusts and one voluntary sector organisation.

 You can expect input from staff with expertise and knowledge of a range of social work, social care and interprofessional interventions, perspectives and settings.
-Contributors to the programme also include people who have direct experience of services, experienced and expert practitioners, service users and carers, senior managers and policy makers.
+Contributors to the programme also include people who have direct experience of services, experienced and expert practitioners, those with lived experience and carers, senior managers and policy makers.

 Entry criteria